YashiBindal/jsTraining/README.md

              rowCount prop type passed from parent.
 The parent may keep of changing value of the rowCount and based on the rowCount, the GridComponent should show the records. (optional)

+# day13:

+-code in reactjsapp/components/day13

+         -Form Validation using react components

+# day14:

+-code in reactapp/src/routing

+        -Create MySQL-Express-React-Node Application with the following specifications

+        -Create Database Component with Department and Employee Tables (Already Done)

+        -Create REST APIs using Express + Node for Performing CRUD operations on

+                -Department and Employee tables using MySQL + Sequelize (Already Done)

+        -Create a React Single Page Application for perform CRUD Operations by calling   REST APIs for Department (Done by Trainer Mahesh Sabnis) and Employee in React application

+        -Create HTTP Service using axios for get/post/put/delete for Employee REST API

+        -Create Components for
+                -List Employees

+                -Should Have Search Functionality for Employee Based on DeptName / EmpName / Designation

+                -The Employee List should show all employees by default, then it should filter employees based on search

+                -Employee List must have Edit and Delete Buttons for Navigating to Edit and Delete Components

+                -Create Employee must have validation check with Validation Summary (Use Validation Summary Component)

+                -Edit component will edit employee with all validations

+                -Delete component is just a read-only component that will be used by end-user to see which employee is being deleted

+        -Each component must have link for going back to List Employee component if end-use does-not want to create/edit/delete

+# day 16

+-code in reactapp/redux and index page is index_day16_reducers.js

+        -create an action 'SELECT_EMPLOYEE', dispatch this action on the onClick() event of the table row in ListEmployeesComponent.
+The selected, employee must be displayed inside the CreateEmployeeComponent.

+# day17

+- code in reactapp/sagaApp and index page is index_saga_day17.js

+        -Hands-on of the day

+                -Recap the code for Redux-SAGA
+                -Modify the SAGA middleware for PUT and DELETE operations

+# day18

+- code in NodeJs/security and reactapp/src/services/secureService

+        -Authentication using JWT tokens And Session

+# day19

+       - Exercise Microservice

+        -Create separate REST APIs those are doing CRUD operations on MySQL instance on AWS RDS

+        -Dockerize each REST API in separate docker image

+        -Use Docker-compose to deploy and run both the microservices at a time inside the docker env.

+        -CReate a RabbitMQ subscription in the Microservices and communicate data across them

+        -e.g. The EMployee will be created in the department if the department exists and the Capacity of the department is not full